 What Is Online Education?

-Referred to with terms such as online training, e-learning, e-courses and m-learning (mobile learning), online education encompasses anything that depends on the internet to train students and professionals in a virtual classroom environment.
+Also known as online training, e-learning, e-courses and m-learning (mobile learning), online education encompasses anything that depends on the internet to train students and professionals in a virtual classroom environment.

 This has greatly improved the interaction between teachers and students besides providing advanced study materials in the form of audio-visual lessons, instructional guides, video conferences, live chats, animations and more.